gitrey/bitbucket-pr-reviews/README.md

 ## Setup

 1.  **Add Environment Variables to your Bitbucket repository:**
     *   `GEMINI_API_KEY`: Your Gemini API key.
-Needs to be configured in Bitbucket repository settings under "Repository variables".
+Needs to be configured in Bitbucket repository settings under "Repository variables". **For Enterprise users, configure GOOGLE_API_KEY instead.
+Details [here](https://github.com/google-gemini/gemini-cli/tree/main?tab=readme-ov-file#option-3-vertex-ai).**
     *   `ACCESS_TOKEN`: Your Bitbucket access token with permissions to comment on pull requests(PR Write).
 Needs to be configured in Bitbucket repository settings under "Repository variables".
     *   `BITBUCKET_WORKSPACE`: The workspace where your repository is located.
 Runtime variable provided by Bitbucket Pipelines.
     *   `BITBUCKET_REPO_slug`: The slug of your repository.
 Runtime variable provided by Bitbucket Pipelines.